elijahgreenstein/simplecanvas/docs/source/howto-course.md

 Edit the times following `unlock_at`, `due_at`, and `lock_at` to change the default quiz times.

 :::{.note}
-**Note:** This may be necessary during a term due to changes to/from daylight savings.
+**Note:** This may be necessary during a term due to changes to/from daylight savings time.
 :::